atnseattle/WindowsVisualizationTool/README.md

 ### Prerequisites

 The Visualization Tool was tested on both Windows 7 and Windows 10 platforms.
-You will need Internet access to allow the Windows Device Manager to download and install the Cypress FX3 USB driver.

 ### Installing